anapaulabtanaka/fracture_network_deepgen/README.md

 ```
 ## Examples

+For the graph generation, extrution and slice extraction:

+`shape2graph.ipynb` : transform a fracture interpretation in graph, plot and export.

+`2D23D_fracture_networks_graphs.ipynb` : extrude the 2D graph to a 3D network and generate 2D and 3D graphs.

 You will find the notebooks examples in the folder "gen_Tsanfleuron", "gen_Tsanfleuron_simple" and "gen_Tsanfleuron3d, they are based in the examples from [https://github.com/ERC-Karst/karst_networks_gen](https://github.com/ERC-Karst/karst_networks_gen_public/tree/v1.0.0):